Lead a different life

 I Felt Unsafe

 The real me didn’t have perfect skin.
-The real me had acne, which I now know was simply my highly sensitive body’s brilliant way of communicating to me that something was out of balance.
+The real me had acne, which I now know was simply my sensitive body’s brilliant way of communicating to me that something was out of balance.
 The real me didn’t want to keep our family’s secrets tucked away.
 The real me, just like everyone else, wanted to be accepted flaws and all.
 But it felt unsafe for me to own up to who I was and be my authentically sensitive self.
 So I found a doctor who would prescribe me the antibiotics that I thought I needed and I took them for 12 years to bury my blemishes.
 I followed my family’s lead by locking deep inside everything that was painful or shameful, and like my warmhearted, generous parents, I did the very best I could.
 I slapped on a thick coat of COVERGIRL, and covered right over the authentic, vulnerable, beautifully sensitive girl within me.
 Then I controlled and I perfected.
 And I achieved… to the point of exhaustion.

 10 Years Later: In control without control